-Did You Suffer a Fireworks Injury This Fourth of July?
+Did You Suffer a Fireworks Injury On The Fourth of July?

 One of the most memorable parts of any Fourth of July is gathering with family and friends to watch fireworks.
 Many fireworks are even legal for use in West Virginia without a permit, such as sparklers, which is one way that your family can get up close with the fun.
 Unfortunately, thousands of people suffer injuries each and every year from the use of fireworks.
 With the help of an injury lawyer at the West Virginia law firm Jividen Law Offices, you may be able to recover compensation for the medical expenses, lost wages, and pain and suffering incurred.